 The complainant and respondent are notified of the final decision within three days.
 If the complainant has prevailed, the registrar of the domain will be instructed to modify or release the domain name.
 If the complaint loses, the domain remains in the custody of the original registration owner.

 While filing a complaint through UDRP is not the equivalent of a lawsuit, private arbitration has many similar nuances and challenges that may arise during litigation.
-If you believe that a domain name registered by another party may infringe upon your trademark or business, reach out to an attorney at Gerben Law Firm for a free consultation.
+If you believe that a domain name registered by another party may infringe upon your trademark or business, reach out to an attorney at Gerben IP for a free consultation.
 These matters are often best handled with the assistance of an experienced attorney who can help you understand your trademark rights and assist with navigating enforcement claims, as well as ensure that any subsequent action has the greatest chance of success.